The mighty Danube River runs through the middle, passing under eight bridges, including the famous Chain Bridge.

 Rising up on the western side, the magnificent old town and castle of Buda show the wealth that has flowed down these waters over history.

-On the eastern side of Pest, the grand boulevards that have led to the moniker ‘the Paris of the East’ are lined with Neo-Renaissance town houses.
-In the side streets are the gritty reminders of some unpleasant history, and the urban rejuvenation that’s bringing new life to these neighbourhoods.
+On the eastern side of Pest, the grand boulevards that have led to the moniker ‘the Paris of the East’ are lined with Neo-Renaissance townhouses.

-There are layers upon layers and it’s for this reason that you’ll find so many things to do in Budapest.
 Amongst all of the city’s stories is something for everyone – and anyone will be able to find a great range of activities to fill at least a few days.

-I’ve visited Budapest a few times in the recent years and it’s become one of my favourite European cities.
+I’ve visited Budapest a few times in recent years and it’s become one of my favourite European cities.
 Each time I come, I head to a few of my comfortable favourites – but I also explore a new part of the city.

-If you’re visiting Budapest yourself, you may not know quite where to start.
-That’s why I want to help out and share some of my favourite things to Budapest.
-I’ll also give you some tips on how you can put together a Budapest itinerary for two days or so.
+If you’re visiting Budapest, especially for the first time, you may not know quite where to start.
+That’s why I want to help out and share some of my tips for what to do in Budapest.

 Buda Castle